90-soft/Bus_Bunny_Parent/README.md

 IP addresses
 ## How We Use Your Information
 We use the collected information for the following purposes:

--To provide and maintain the App
+- To provide and maintain the App
--To notify you about changes or updates
+- To notify you about changes or updates
--To improve our services
+- To improve our services
--To communicate with you, including responding to inquiries and providing customer support -To comply with legal obligations
+- To communicate with you, including responding to inquiries and providing customer support
+- To comply with legal obligations
 ## Information Sharing and Disclosure
 We may share your information with:
 - School Administrators: To facilitate communication and ensure the proper functioning of the App.